-Do you want to find someone special that you know in your heart is your one true love?
-To find that person, you need to understand and appreciate what true love love really means.
+Do you want to find someone who you know in your heart is your one true love?
+To find that person, you need to understand and appreciate what true love really means.

 If you're in a new relationship, it's only natural to wonder if your new romance will last.
 How do you know if you have found true love?
 How do you know if the joy and excitement you're feeling right now will lead to a long-term relationship?

 Even if you are in a long-term relationship, you may sometimes wonder, “Is this true love, or am I settling for less than I deserve?"

 Do you know what the signs of a healthy relationship are?
 If you do, then you’re well on your way to understanding what true love really is.

 Are you in love, or are you in love with the feeling of being in love?

 |Being in Love Means||Being in Love With Love Means|